-The City shall forward a copy of the final decision, including the findings and required conditions, within 7 working days, to the appropriate state and/or federal agencies where a use or activity involves a state or federal permit which requires a determination of consistency with the local Comprehensive Plan.
-The response shall contain a statement of whether or not approval of the permit would be consistent with the Comprehensive Plan, the reasons the development is or is not so considered, and standards and conditions which should apply if a state or federal permit is granted.
+The City shall forward a copy of the final decision, including the findings and required conditions, within 7 working days, to the appropriate state and/or federal agencies where a use or as a state or federal permit which requires a determination of consistency with the local Co Plan.
+The response shall contain a statement of whether or not approval of the permit we consistent with the Comprehensive Plan, the reasons the development is or is not omprehensive Manzanita Zoning Ordinance - Adopted March 6, 1996 Page 171 of 115 so considered, and standards and conditions which should apply if a state or federal permit is granted.